censor

 Supported Types

-Here are examples of the types that are supported by censor.
+Here are examples of the types that are supported by Censor.
 All of these types are handled recursively whenever that is possible.

 Struct